-- An incomplete grade may not be considered passing for purposes of determining academic standing, federal financial aid, or athletic eligibility. - During the semester that a student is completing the Incomplete Grade Contract, the student cannot re-enroll in the class, nor is the student considered currently
+- An incomplete grade may not be considered passing for purposes of determining academic standing, federal financial aid, or athletic eligibility. - During the semester that a student is completing the Incomplete Grade Contract, the student cannot re-enroll in the class, nor is the student considered currently enrolled on the basis of incomplete grade from the previous semester.

-- enrolled on the basis of incomplete grade from the previous semester. - Military students with Tuition Assistance benefits have 120 days to complete coursework from the original date the Tuition Assistance is filed. - Online students are encouraged to complete the course within the same term and instructor if applicable. - Students are not eligible to withdraw from a course with an incomplete grade.
+- For service members using Tuition Assistance, "I" grades remaining in the military service portal after 180 days will result in recoupment of TA payments. - Online students are encouraged to complete the course within the same term and instructor if applicable. - Students are not eligible to withdraw from a course with an incomplete grade.